null Shoes For Different Summer Occasions - Aquila

 Picnic shoes

 Picnics are going to be popular again this summer, and there’s a bunch of men’s casual summer shoes to choose from.
 Personally, we like slip-on shoes for picnics.
-You don’t have to go the full leather penny loafer (that might look a bit too formal), but some casual slip-ons like the COSTA, TREY or ROWAN are all perfect.
+You don’t have to go the full leather penny loafer (that might look a bit too formal), but some casual slip-ons like the BORA, HANCOCK or BORA SLIP ONS are all perfect.
 You want something you can slide on and off; something that will let you feel the grass between your toes.
 Men’s sneakers are also a safe play, as are espadrilles and boat shoes.
 Just avoid anything too formal or too bulky.
 Lace-ups like Derby shoes aren’t really made for sitting cross-legged on a picnic rug.
 You want comfort first, with a pinch of style.
 Men’s summer shoes are all about dressing for the occasion.

 Driving shoes